Article #24, by Can Sönmez

 My first ever blog post, written ten years ago today (shortly before I flew to Asia, hence the pic), didn't start in a blog.
 It was in a forum thread over on the now defunct Tung-Fu.
-I had a habit of cross-posting on multiple forums, so a few months down the line, the same content popped up again on another forum no longer with us, Cyberkwoon.
+I had a habit of cross-posting on multiple forums (2004 is also when I first got up the nerve to post on Bullshido, which would later prove a very important site for me), so a few months down the line, the same content popped up again on another forum no longer with us, Cyberkwoon.
 That had the rather uninspired name of 'Slidey's Training Diary', though it wasn't as bad as the original name for this website.
 When I transferred the posts from that thread into a new-fangled thing called a blog (around 2005), I dubbed it 'The Slideyhouse'.
 Yeah, I'm glad I didn't stick with that name too. ;)

 From what I remember, there were few BJJ blogs on the web in 2004.
 In my own Cyberkwoon thread-log, I focused on MMA and some of the various other martial arts I did back then, as I had not started BJJ yet.
 Global Training Report is probably the longest running BJJ online journal, dating back to before the millenium (here's how it looked in 2002).
 Stephan Kesting's GrappleArts was a great resource in 2004, which it remains in 2014.
 The mighty Meerkatsu was active that year too, still teaching traditional jujitsu at Imperial alongside his BJJ training.
 I was in esteemed company when I moved over to Blogspot in 2005: a certain Danish blue belt, who had already begun trotting some of the globe, started a photoblog here.